frctl/fractal/packages/add-ons/fractal-preset-core/README.md

 # Fractal core preset

-Core set of commands, plugins and adapters for Fractal.
+Core set of plugins, adapters and transforms for Fractal.

 ## Installation & usage